The Be Well Family Care Providers

 Emily Miller, NP-C

-We are pleased to welcome nationally certified nurse practitioner Emily Miller to our team here at Be Well Family Care.
-Emily received her Bachelor of Science degree from Purdue University in 2005.
-She earned a Masters of Science in nursing from Ball State University in 2015 with a concentration in family primary care.
+Emily Miller is a nationally certified nurse practitioner.
+She received her Bachelor of Science degree from Purdue University in 2005 and earned a Masters of Science in nursing from Ball State University in 2015 with a concentration in family primary care.
 Emily worked as a nurse in the neonatal intensive care unit for ten years, nine of those at Riley Hospital for Children in Indianapolis.
 She began her career as a nurse practitioner in conventional family medicine on the east side of Indianapolis.

 Emily lives in Fishers with her husband, Colin and two boys, Grady and Graeme.
 She enjoys cooking, traveling, fitness, being involved in her church, and spending time with her family.